AdamTd/AdamTd/README.md

 # 💫 Hello I am Adam Tadesse:
-Hello!
 I’m a passionate web developer with a strong foundation in HTML, CSS, and JavaScript.
 Currently, I’m expanding my skill set by diving into React, a powerful library that allows me to build dynamic and interactive web applications with ease.<br><br>I’m constantly learning and staying up-to-date with the latest trends and best practices in front-end development.<br>

 ## 🌐 Socials: